Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Evaluation

-The hatched bars in Fig.~\ref{gp:blackjack} on the next page show the result of action-based importance based on Eq.~(\ref{eq:impor_ve}).
-The importance is more ``bursty", and features, such as \texttt{hand}, have an importance of zero in majority of the steps since a perturbation of size one could not trigger a change in the action.
-However, intuitively, \texttt{hand} is crucial to the agent's decision making.
+\paragraph{Using Action as Metric} The hatched bars in Fig.~\ref{gp:blackjack} show the result of action-based importance based on Eq.~(\ref{eq:impor_ve}).
+The importance is more ``bursty", and features, such as \texttt{hand}, have an importance of zero in the majority of the steps since a perturbation of size one could not trigger a change in the action.
+However, intuitively, \texttt{hand} is crucial to the agent's decision-making.
 Therefore, in this case, we note that the Q-value-based method produces a more reasonable explanation in this example.

-\paragraph{Multi-Step Temporal Importance} We cascade the causal graph of blackjack in Fig.~\ref{gp:blackjack_scm} to estimate the impact of the past states and actions on the current action, and the full SCM is shown in Fig.~\ref{gp:blackjack_concat_scm} in Appendix~\ref{sec:black}.
+\paragraph{Multi-Step Temporal Importance} We cascade the causal graph of blackjack in Fig. \ref{gp:blackjack_scm} to estimate the impact of the past states and actions on the current action, and the full SCM is shown in Fig.~\ref{gp:blackjack_concat_scm} in Appendix \ref{app:black}.
 Fig.~\ref{gp:blackjack_multistep} shows the results of Q-value-based importance.
-The importance of $A_4$ on itself is omitted since it will always be one regardless any other part of the graph.
+The importance of $A_4$ on itself is omitted since it will always be one regardless of any other part of the graph.
 We interpret the results as follows: (1) The importance of \texttt{hand}$_\tau$ and \texttt{dealer}$_\tau$ is flat over time.
 As discussed above, perturbing these two features at any given step will mostly change the last state in the same way, resulting in constant importance; (2) The importance of the action $a_\tau$ increases as $\tau$ gets closer to the last step $t=4$.
 An action taken far in the past should generally have a smaller impact on the current action, which corresponds to the increasing importance for \texttt{a}$_\tau$ in our explanation.